 A trail user can stop anywhere between Hall Boulevard and Scholls Ferry Road and find numerous things to enhance their park experience.
 On our visit, part of the trail was detoured to preserve beaver dam activity.
 It was interesting to see the beavers’ handiwork further downstream.
 Another unusual feature was the several art installations throughout the park providing inspirational messages.

 Benches and picnic tables are found along the trail and near the different features.
 There is a covered picnic area as well as one accessible porta potty available on site.

-Greenway Park is 1.1 miles in length with at Hall Boulevard to the north and bus lines and at Scholls Ferry Road to the south.
+Greenway Park is 1.1 miles in length with at Denney Rd, and Bus at Hall Blvd, both towards the north; and bus lines , and at Scholls Ferry Rd to the south.